 Method 5: Check Network Settings

-To ensure if the issue is with the network settings on your Mac, try visiting a website from some other device connected to the same network.
-Besides, to confirm if the issue is with the network itself, try visiting a website after connecting your device to a different .
+To ensure that the issue is with the network settings on your Mac, try visiting a website from some other device connected to the same network.
+Besides, to confirm if the issue is with the network itself, try visiting a website after connecting your device to a different one.

 Method 6: Delete Preference Files